Our Virginia lawyers ensure your story is heard and abusers are held responsible

 Phelan Petty helps survivors get the answers and assistance they deserve, including access to mental health treatment and financial compensation.
 We treat our clients with compassion and care, but we’re not afraid to stand up to the powerful organizations that enabled sexual abuse for years or even decades.

-Because are selective and only handle a limited number of cases each year, we can dedicate more time and resources to our sexual abuse and assault clients.
+Because we’re selective and only handle a limited number of cases each year, we can dedicate more time and resources to our sexual abuse and assault clients.
 Our law firm also works closely with respected experts, including physicians, mental health specialists, and investigators.
 To learn more about Phelan Petty and our unique approach to Virginia sexual abuse claims, contact us today.